Right Arrow

 • Position technology as protecting workers, not monitoring them

-• Demonstrate immediate value through voice warnings
+• Demonstrate on-the-spot value through voice warnings

 • Involve field teams in pilot design